 Hazards of ammonia are harmful to your safety and health.
-Beware of this chemical; while you are using it, on the road, warehouse or any other places where you find this chemical.
+Beware of this chemical; while you are using it, on the road, warehouse, or any other places where you find this chemical.

 Actually, ammonia is a very useful chemical.
-According to Potashcorp.com, world’s ammonia consumption is increasing from year to year.
+According to Potashcorp.com, the world’s ammonia consumption is increasing from year to year.

 Despite its usefulness, however, ammonia can potentially endanger your safety and health.

 In November 2016, one man died after a gas ammonia leak at the Carlsberg factory site, Northhampton, England.
 Besides that, 20 other people were also hospitalized.

 41 years ago, a truck with 7,500 gallons of anhydrous ammonia, lost control and crashed.
 This caused the tank ruptured and ammonia released.
 As a result, 6 people died and 178 were injured.

 As you can see from the two above accident stories that ammonia leak effects can be deadly.

 Besides poisoning, there are also other several hazards of ammonia you have to understand.
 Understanding of this information is very important.